nitratium/linux_survival_kit/5-file_descriptors.md

     $ date 1> Desktop/date.txt
     ```
     * Now go inside that text file with your graphical interface or just type "cat Desktop/date.txt" on the terminal and check what file contains inside.
 Isn't that exciting?
-    * We can also use the ">" operator to direct our input.
+    * Reminder: we can also use the ">" operator to direct our input.

   * Standart Input Example:
     * Let's try to read that file with echo command while redirecting our input from keyboard to text file.